bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Calculates the sum of a list, after mapping each element to a value using the provided function.
+### Calculates the sum of a list, after mapping each element to a value using the provided function

 -   Use `map()` with `fn` to map each element to a value using the provided function.
 -   Use `sum()` to return the sum of the values.

 ```py
 def sum_by(lst, fn):